 Hot Springs Village straddles both Garland and Saline counties in Arkansas.
-The census-designated place had a population of a little over 12,000 back in 2010, which made it the biggest gated community in the whole country.
+The census-designated place has a population of a little over 14,500, making it the biggest gated community in North America.

 Groundbreaking started in the early ‘70s and although Cooper Communities built several properties and retirement communities, Hot Springs Village became the lone development under the company that is fully enclosed.

-For now, there are no immediate plans for The Foothills considering that there’s still a vast area of property in the Hot Springs Village just waiting to be scooped up by interested buyers.
-However, the homeowners association is bound to reveal its plans for this new neighborhood as the demand for houses in The Village grows.
+For now, there are no immediate development plans for The Foothills considering that there’s still a vast area of property in the Hot Springs Village just waiting to be scooped up by interested buyers.

 However, there are other neighborhoods in Hot Springs Village where you can buy a property and raise your family.
-The oldest, of course, is the West Village which, as you can guess from the name, is located to the west of the village.
-You will find there townhouses and single-family detached homes whose designs are inspired by noted American architect E. Fay Jones.
+The oldest, of course, is the West Village which, as you can guess from the name, is located to the west of the Hot Springs Village.
+You will find townhouses and single-family detached homes there whose designs are inspired by noted American architect E. Fay Jones.

-To the north of the village, there’s also The Mountain, which is nestled on the highest elevation in the whole village.
+To the north inside Hot Springs Village, there’s also The Mountain, which is nestled on the highest elevation in the private community.
 That gives the residents of the neighborhood an unhampered view of the lake and the mountains.

 A Life of Peace and Quiet

-The main selling point of the village is being surrounded by nature.
-You have the mountains around you, 12 lakes to explore, three outdoor pools, and amenities in the two clubs.
+The main selling point of Hot Springs Village is being surrounded by nature.
+You have the mountains around you, 11 lakes to explore, an outdoor pool, and club sport amenities.
 It’s really an ecosystem unto itself.
 You can go hiking, biking, mountain climbing, exploring, swimming, and just bonding with your kids.
-There are over 20 miles of trails to explore in the village, which is something to look forward to when you buy a property here.
+There are over 30 miles of trails to explore in the village, which is something to look forward to when you buy a property here.

 There are two points of entry for visitors, the West Gate and the East Gate.
 Residents, however, are issued an electronic card to access the other gates that are off limits to visitors.
 This explains why the community manages to keep its peace and order.

-There is also a police department right inside the village, and officers go on regular patrols which allows residents to sleep soundly at night.
-A fire department also exists in the village, along with an ambulance that is ready to bring residents to the nearby hospital in case of an emergency.
+There is also a police department right inside Hot Springs Village, and officers go on regular patrols which allows residents to sleep soundly at night.
+A fire department also exists in the Village, along with an ambulance service that is ready to bring residents to the nearby hospital in case of an emergency.

 Values of the Homes in The Village